JamFox/quartz.jamfox.dev/content/How the World Thinks.md

 ## Conclusion

-> Although Kant said that 'the time for the collapse of all dogmatic metaphysics is undoubtedly here' he was right to add, 'There will always be metaphysics in the world, and what is more, in every human being, and especially the
+> Although Kant said that 'the time for the collapse of all dogmatic metaphysics is undoubtedly here' he was right to add, 'There will always be metaphysics in the world, and what is more, in every human being, and especially the reflective ones.'

 ## No-self

 > In Buddhism, one of the purposes of meditation is to attend carefully to the nature of your consciousness so as to see that there is no abiding self, merely thoughts and feelings that arise and fade.

 > Observe yourself, your own consciousness.
 What do you find?
 A thought here, a sensation there, a catchy tune that you can't get out of your head, a desire for some of that cake you can see out of the corner of your eye and so on.
 What you observe are particular thoughts, perceptions and sensations.
-'I never catch my self, distinct from some such perception,'
+'I never catch my self, distinct from some such perception.'

 ## The relational self

 > 'In the Western tradition individuality is part of your relationship between you and God,' he said.
 This is a point which has often been made by Christians who argue that supposedly secular enlightenment values are in fact deeply rooted in religion.
 Individualism starts with Christianity, which stressed personal salvation, the individual's relationship with God, the fact that God cares for each one of us.
 For the Chinese, the sacred is found in society and your peer group, says Xu.
 That's what defines Chinese individuality and also in a sense its religiosity.
 Religion is usually thought of as a set of creeds, but perhaps more fundamentally it is a source of transcendence: something which takes us beyond our mundane lives and allows us to partake of something greater.
-Westerners transcend themselves through belief in a God; transcendence for the Chinese comes from wider society, the
+Westerners transcend themselves through belief in a God; transcendence for the Chinese comes from wider society, the group.

 > The nature of any individual is determined by how that individual stands in relation to others.
 Take away those relations and you are left not with a self stripped down to its essence, but a self stripped of its essence.

-> When she got to know them, however, she found they were much more diverse than most Westerners, who went to great lengths to express their individuality but were all remarkably similar
+> When she got to know them, however, she found they were much more diverse than most Westerners, who went to great lengths to express their individuality but were all remarkably similar in their tastes, political views, even shopping habits.

-> Westerners do seem to appreciate this, but in a lopsided way: families feel pride in the achievements of their members, sharing the glory,
+> Westerners do seem to appreciate this, but in a lopsided way: families feel pride in the achievements of their members, sharing the glory, but rarely take any responsibility for their failures.

 ## The atomised self

 > His famous slogan 'Existence precedes essence' captures the idea that human beings are born into the world without any unchanging core of being and we must create our own identities for ourselves.5 Yet this denial of essence if anything puts even more focus on the individual than the Cogito ergo sum (I think, therefore I am) doctrine it replaces.
-Value, meaning, purpose, identity - all are determined by
+Value, meaning, purpose, identity - all are determined by individuals for themselves.

 > This view of the soul - 'uniform', 'indissoluble', 'immortal', 'divine' - arguably shaped the Western conception of self for the millennia that followed.
 Its impact is most striking on Christianity.
 It was no mere detail that Christ's resurrection was a bodily one.
 Jesus's soul didn't ascend to heaven; he did, body and all.
-The idea that the soul was separate from the body was a later Platonic corruption of original Christian thinking but one
+The idea that the soul was separate from the body was a later Platonic corruption of original Christian thinking but one which had a profound influence.

 > Much of the rise of populism and nationalism in the West is a backlash against the gradual erosion of belonging.

 > Individuality is not opposed to intimacy.
 We are who we are because of our relations to others.
 We do not subsume our identities into the whole, but rather express our identities by finding our own place in that whole.
-The individual needs the group, autonomy needs
+The individual needs the group, autonomy needs belonging.

 ## Harmony

 > Confucian virtue ethics places great importance on the moral exemplar over enforcing laws.
 It is not that Confucians don't see laws as important.
 Mencius approved of the old saying, 'Virtue alone is not sufficient for the exercise of government; laws alone cannot carry themselves into practice.'76 There has to be a balance of law and virtue, and if a law has to be enforced it already shows that harmony has broken down.

 > In this analysis, social inequality is the result of environmental degradation caused by social disharmonies.
 For example, when water supply is good, everyone gets a decent share, but water shortages create tensions between those who can afford to buy in supplies and those who can't.
-This suggests that harmony promotes equality rather than that equality promotes harmony, or at least that harmony is a prerequisite for equality and that trying to achieve greater equality in the absence of harmony is going to be a difficult, if not impossible,
+This suggests that harmony promotes equality rather than that equality promotes harmony, or at least that harmony is a prerequisite for equality and that trying to achieve greater equality in the absence of harmony is going to be a difficult, if not impossible, task.

-> This is difficult, because on the face of it yinyang is full of binary distinctions.
-Wang lists at least thirty-five pairs of opposites in the Daodejing, such as beautiful/ugly, good/not good, presence/non-presence, difficult/easy.58 And yet she insists that 'the distinction of oppositions like yin and yang is not a matter of seeing reality through a dualistic or atomistic lens'.
-The very word for 'things' in Chinese, wu, does not mean 'entities in isolation', says Wang.
-Wu are better seen as 'phenomena, events, and even histories' which have stages and 'are always becoming'.59 In Chinese thought, the principle is not so much 'the whole is greater than the sum of its parts' as 'parts become less when artificially isolated from the wholes to which they belong'.
-When a thing is only what it is when it is in relation to others, no items in any list of pairs can
+> This is difficult, because on the face of it _yinyang_ is full of binary distinctions.
+Wang lists at least thirty-five pairs of opposites in the _Daodejing_, such as beautiful/ugly, good/not good, presence/non-presence, difficult/easy.
+And yet she insists that 'the distinction of oppositions like _yin_ and _yang_ is not a matter of seeing reality through a dualistic or atomistic lens'.
+The very word for 'things' in Chinese, _wu_, does not mean 'entities in isolation', says Wang. _Wu_ are better seen as 'phenomena, events, and even histories' which have stages and 'are always becoming'.
+In Chinese thought, the principle is not so much 'the whole is greater than the sum of its parts' as 'parts become less when artificially isolated from the wholes to which they belong'.
+When a thing is only what it is when it is in relation to others, no items in any list of pairs can be seen as mutually exclusive or discrete.

 > Rules are readily discarded if they are seen to create more problems than they solve.
 As Pieter Boele van Hensbroek explains, 'Why are you going to apply some general principle when you see with your eyes that the practical result is creating animosity?
 So then they would say maybe the principle can be a bit less a principle and we're going to bend and work with this to come to a kind of settlement.'
 For traditions that value the rule of law, this looks like compromising justice.
-But bending of the rules in Africa is often rooted in commitment to a deep
+But bending of the rules in Africa is often rooted in commitment to a deep moral principle and is not always corruption.

-> Even in Daosim, which exalts the natural state, the Daodejing says, 'In government, the good lies in orderliness.'80 The Daoists take the idea of the natural flow of harmony even further, suggesting that when government is working at its best, it does as little as possible: 'The more dull and depressed the government, the more honest and agreeable the people.
-The more active and searching the government, the more deformed and deficient the people.'81 In a metaphor that would delight modern-day libertarians, the Daodejing says, 'Ruling a great state is like cooking a small fish.'82 In other words, the more you meddle, the more it
+> Even in Daosim, which exalts the natural state, the _Daodejing_ says, 'In government, the good lies in orderliness.'
+The Daoists take the idea of the natural flow of harmony even further, suggesting that when government is working at its best, it does as little as possible: 'The more dull and depressed the government, the more honest and agreeable the people.
+The more active and searching the government, the more deformed and deficient the people.'
+In a metaphor that would delight modern-day libertarians, the _Daodejing_ says, 'Ruling a great state is like cooking a small fish.'
+In other words, the more you meddle, the more it falls apart.

-> Clear laws make everything work well: 'When handing out rewards, it is best to make them substantial and dependable, so that the people will prize them; when assigning penalties, it is best to make them heavy and inescapable, so that the people will fear them; when framing laws, it is best to make them unequivocal and fixed, so that the
+> Clear laws make everything work well: 'When handing out rewards, it is best to make them substantial and dependable, so that the people will prize them; when assigning penalties, it is best to make them heavy and inescapable, so that the people will fear them; when framing laws, it is best to make them unequivocal and fixed, so that the people will understand them.'

 ## Virtue

-> once practice has been embedded, good actions become almost automatic.
-'The great man does not think beforehand of his words that they may be sincere, nor of his actions that they may be resolute; - he simply speaks and does what
+> _Li_ fits neatly with the Aristotelian ideal of _hexis_ or habit.
+In both Confucius and Aristotle, by repeatedly doing the right things one becomes a more virtuous person.
+'Wear the clothes of Yâo, repeat the words of Yâo, and do the actions of Yâo, and you will just be a Yâo,' writes Mencius.
+As with Aristotle, once practice has been embedded, good actions become almost automatic.
+'The great man does not think beforehand of his words that they may be sincere, nor of his actions that they may be resolute; - he simply speaks and does what is right.'

 > So we should talk not of 'moral virtue' but of 'ethical excellence', the kinds of habits and dispositions that enable us to live well.

 > Virtue ethics can never result in rigid rules because the good person cultivates the wisdom and sensitivity to judge each case on its merits.

 > The Zen master Dōgen found the biblical imperative 'Thou shalt not kill' inadequate as it sets out an imperative to obey.
 The objective, however, is to become the kind of person who is simply no longer capable of killing.
-This transforms the order 'Thou shalt not kill' into a description, 'You are such a person that you will not kill.'80
+This transforms the order 'Thou shalt not kill' into a description, 'You are such a person that you will not kill.'

 > Doctrine of the Mean.
 Aristotle defines the mean as the virtue which stands 'between two vices, that which depends on excess and that which depends on defect'.
 So generosity is the mean that falls between the excess of profligacy and the deficiency of meanness.
 Bravery is the mean between the deficiency of cowardice and the excess of rashness.
-'Vices respectively fall short of or exceed what is right in both passions and actions, while virtue both
+'Vices respectively fall short of or exceed what is right in both passions and actions, while virtue both finds and chooses that which is intermediate.'

 > Because virtue is a matter of having the right habits and dispositions (hexis), it must be cultivated and nurtured by right actions.